Harika-SVL/Docker/notes.md

 #### Accessing the applications inside docker containers

 * From now the machine where we have installed docker will referred as `host` and the docker container will be referred as `container`
-* We have access to host network & as of now containers are created in private container network, so to access applications inside containers we use `port-forwording`
+* We have access to host network & as of now containers are created in private container network, so to access applications inside containers we use `Port-Forwording`